Image 1 of 1

 Investment: $10

-The price of two fancy coffees for information that could save you years of wrong turns and tens of thousands in debt you didn't need to take on.
+The price of two fancy coffees for information that could save you years of wrong turns and confusion.

 I kept the price low on purpose.
 This information should be accessible to the people who need it most: students without networks, first-gen lawyers and people navigating this alone.